-We have audited the accompanying financial statements of Promise House, Inc. (the "Organization") (a nonprofit organization), which comprise the statements of financial position as of August 31, 2013 and 2012, and the related statements of activities, changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Promise House, Inc. (the "Organization"), which comprise the statement of financial position as of August 31, 2014 and the related statements of activities, changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.